PureStorage-OpenConnect/SQL-Server-IO-Pressure-Check/README.md

 ![image](https://user-images.githubusercontent.com/15145995/53409334-98b0cc80-39b8-11e9-85d8-56f524e27101.png)

+7. Double click on the Data Collector Set that has been imported (in the right hand pane) and add the SQL Server specific performance counters listed earlier.
+Note that the ones added needed to be prefixed by the name of the SQL Server instance that is the target of the perfmon counter data capture.

 ### 2. Running the Perfmon Data Collector Template

-1. The perfmon data collector set can be instigated in one of two ways:
+1. The perfmon data collector set can be instigated to capture data in one of two ways:

 - Right click on the data collector and select 'Start':

 ![image](https://user-images.githubusercontent.com/15145995/53409610-42905900-39b9-11e9-8b18-dd767f93678c.png)

-- Right click on the data collector and select 'Properties' and then add a schedule to the schedule tab:#
+- Right click on the data collector and select 'Properties' and then add a schedule to the schedule tab:

 ![image](https://user-images.githubusercontent.com/15145995/53409685-7cf9f600-39b9-11e9-9c94-ff9d21336626.png)

-Regardless of which approach is used to instigate the collection of perfmon data, the critical thing is that this takes place over the period when the SQL Server instance.
+It is critical that data collection takes place during a time windows when the SQL Server instance is processing a workload which is suspected to be impacted by poor storage performance.

 2. Data collection can be stopped by right clicking on the data collector and selecting stop or letting data collection naturally stop when the end of the schedule is reached.